FCO/Red/README.md

 DESCRIPTION
 -----------

 Red is a *WiP* ORM for perl6.
-It's not working yet.
+It’s not working yet.
 My objective publishing is only ask for help validating the APIs.

 ### traits